ippontech/blog-usa/posts/innovative-snowflake-features-architecture.md

 In the image above, the table has 24 rows which have been divided into 4 micro-partitions, organized and sorted by column.
 By dividing the data into micro-partitions, Snowflake can first prune micro-partitions not needed for the query and then prune by column for the remaining micro-partitions.
 This results in fewer records traversed and much faster response times.

 ### Clustering
-In addition to storing data as micro-partitions, Snowflake also sorts them naturally according to natural dimensions.
+In addition to storing data as micro-partitions, Snowflake also sorts them according to natural dimensions.
 This *Clustering* is very important to Snowflake data storage, as it can greatly impact query performance.
 Clustering occurs upon ingestion.
 As data is loaded, Snowflake co-locates column data with the same values in the same micro-partition if possible.

 Over time, as a table grows, its naturally defined clustering keys can become stale, resulting in reduced query performance.
 When this occurs, periodic re-clustering is required.
 During re-clustering, Snowflake uses the clustering key for a table to reorganize the column data.
 This deletes all affected records, which Snowflake will re-insert grouped according to the Clustering Key.

-#### Clustering Key?
+#### What is a Clustering Key And How Do You Select One?
 A clustering key is one or more columns or expressions that can be used to sort a table.
 The number of distinct values in a column is a key aspect when selecting clustering keys for a table.
 It is important to choose a clustering key with a large enough number of distinct values to enable effective query pruning while containing a small enough number of distinct values to allow Snowflake to effectively group rows into micro-partitions.

-You should select a clustering key for your table, if queries on your dataset typically use sorting operations or if you typically filter on a column or several.
+You should select a clustering key for your table if queries on your dataset typically use sorting operations or if you typically filter on a column or several.
 If so, you should consider designating the column or columns as a clustering key for a table [^2].

 *You should only cluster when queries will substantially benefit.
 Much of the time, Snowflake's natural clustering will suffice!*

 #### Time-Travel and Fail-Safe
 Snowflake also provides two features which allow a customer to access historical data.
 * Time-Travel facilitate the restoration of deleted objects, Duplicating and backing-up data from key points in the past and analyzing data usage over time.
-* Fail-Safe data storage occurs during the 7 days immediately following the Time-Travel retention period.
+* Fail-Safe data storage occurs for the 7 days immediately following the Time-Travel retention period.

 Snowflake preserves the state of data for a data retention period (automatically set to one day for all table types).
 This data retention time limit cannot be disabled on an account level, but can be disabled for individual databases, schemas and tables.